MelanconR22/Amazon_Vine_Analysis/README.md

 For this project, i have been tasked with analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 In this project, I had access to approximately 50 datasets.
 Each one contained reviews of a specific product, from clothing apparel to wireless products.
 I selected a dataset from the sports product category and used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-I then used PySpark, Pandas, and SQL to determine if there was any bias toward favorable reviews from Vine members in your dataset.
+I then used PySpark, Google Colab, Pandas and SQL to determine if there was any bias toward favorable reviews from Vine members in your dataset.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions: